 Thrive includes founders who have bootstrapped to seven and eight figure exits.
 Founders who have raised capital and built technology that changes lives.
 Founders whose products create real, local economic impact.
 Founders who use their profit to fund charities and causes they care about.

 The common thread isn’t what they’ve built, it’s who they are.
 Ambitious, generous, humble.
-The kind of people you’re proud to call your peers.
+The kind of people you’re proud to be in a Core Group with.

 Where We’re Going